Kalia Davis: Professional career

+San Francisco 49ers

 Davis was selected by the San Francisco 49ers in the sixth round, 220th overall, of the 2022 NFL draft.
 On June 2, 2022, Davis was signed to his rookie deal, a four-year contract with a total value of over $3.8 million.
 He was placed on the reserve/non-football injury list on August 23.

 On August 12, 2024, it was announced that Davis would undergo knee surgery that would rule him out for roughly half the season.
 He was placed on injured reserve on August 27.
 He was activated on October 5.
 In Week 7, against the Kansas City Chiefs, he had his first career interception, which he returned for 2 yards in the 18-28 loss.

+Cleveland Browns

+On March 19, 2026, Davis signed with the Cleveland Browns on a one-year, $3 million contract.